davidkrigbaum/CS361-S2.6/README.md

 # CS361-S2.6
-A. Simply perform you need to make an HTTP GET request at the root of https://valid-url.adaptable.app/.
+A. Simply make an HTTP GET request at the root of https://valid-url.adaptable.app/.

 Example:
 ```python: